Overview

 my_fn.distributed(...), the serverless GPU API serializes the wrapped function and its validated arguments withcloudpickleinto a per-run directory that also holds an auto-generated_air.pyentrypoint.The local notebook environment (site-packages and user site-packages) is snapshotted and staged to DBFS via the env manager API.
 This snapshot is re-hydrated on the workers at launch time so your pip environment is available remotely.

-Set the following outside (before calling
+Set the following outside the decorator (before calling

 Use Cases